chocolatey/choco-wiki/CentralManagement/CentralManagementSetupUpgrade.md

 > :warning: **WARNING**
 >
 > You may need to adjust permissions/roles for your user if not using the default `ccmadmin` account.
-Please see the roles and permissions your account has versus what is available in `Administration -> Settings`.
+Please see the roles and permissions your account has versus what is available in `Administration -> Users`.

 ___
 ## Step 5: Upgrade Agent Machines